Gina Wilson All Things Algebra 2012 Graphing Quadratic Equations

 • Method 3: Using Transformations

-This method involves recognizing the graph of the parent function, y = x², and then applying transformations (shifts, stretches, and reflections) based on the values of a, b, and c.
+This method involves recognizing the graph of the parent function, y = x², and then applying transformations (shifts, stretches, and reflections) based on the values of a, b, and c And that's really what it comes down to..

 Steps: